 If you are designing a new bathroom you might want to consider a wet room set-up.
 In short, a wet room is a bathroom or shower room where the whole space is waterproofed, with drainage built into the floor therefore doing away with the need for a shower tray.

 This can be the perfect solution for a small bathroom as it is not dependent on finding a bath or shower cubicle to fit an awkward space.
 It is also an option where accessibility is a concern – perhaps for older people or those who rely on a wheelchair.

-A wetroom can also be more practical than a traditional en suite, as they are easier to clean and maintain.
-They create a sense of luxury in your home, can potentially add value to a property and could even change the way that you use your bathroom space.
+A wet room can also be more practical than a traditional en suite, as it is easier to clean and maintain.
+It will create a sense of luxury in your home, can potentially add value to a property and could even change the way that you use your bathroom space.